isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

     ORDER BY
       gexpSpearmanCorr DESC

-The results of the query were saved to a table, which allowed us to write queries to examine the results over the 20K+ genes.
+The results of any BigQuery query executed in the BigQuery web UI can easily be saved to a table in case you want to perform follow-up queries on the result.
+For example we might want to ask what the distribution of the correlation coefficients produced by the preceding query look like.
+We can ask BigQuery to compute the deciles on the saved results like this:

 .. code-blocks:: sql